Psychoeducation Clinician – Psychoeducation Team

 - Once we review your CV a member of our recruitment team will be in touch to learn more about your experience and motivations.

-- The next step is to meet with our clinical team who will take you through an interview to allow you to demonstrate your ability and suitability for the role.
+- The next step is to meet with our hiring team who will take you through an interview and presentation task to allow you to demonstrate your ability and suitability for the role.
+If successful we will move to an offer of employment and pre-employment checks.

 We know that applying for a new role and considering a new team to join can be a daunting process.
 If you have never worked remotely before, this can also generate a lot of questions regarding the environment and ways of working.
 We aim to make your experience with us as informative and enjoyable as possible.